-Based on the principal of substitution, land values were determined by the selling prices of similarly positioned functional tracts.
+For other properties such as most duplexes, land values were determined based on the principal of substitution, using the selling prices of similarly positioned functional tracts.
 Sites were analyzed for highest and best use as though they were vacant.
 Highest and best use of the improvements is based on the likelihood of the continued use of the improvements in their current and/or intended use and is essential to an accurate appraisal.
 Identification of a highest and best use different form the current or intended use has a significant effect on the cost and market data models and is always a statement of opinion, not a statement of fact.

-A value per unit was charted and stratified by neighborhood and comparative class.
-A sales value per unit was also charted by neighborhood and comparative class for recent sales.
+A value per unit was charted and stratified by neighborhood which happened to be the entire reappraisal area for this category.
 Acceptable ranges of value were established for these comparative units.
 Preliminary property values were adjusted to meet with agreed ranges and then unique property considerations were addressed.

 Value indications were compared to renditions and valid appraisals submitted for staff review.
 The appraiser reviewed the appraisal report to confirm and verify data as would be done with a sale.
-Final value recommendations were tested for reasonableness by performing a sales ratio study and, individually, during the appeal process.
-During the appeal process, property specific income and expense were reviewed for reasonableness and values were adjusted if necessary.
+Final value recommendations were tested for reasonableness by performing a sales ratio study (if enough sales were present) and, individually, during the appeal process.
+During the appeal process, property specific income and expenses were reviewed for reasonableness and values were adjusted if necessary for those properties appraised by the income method.